-- Contacting me in my Shadow Ministerial capacity
+- Contacting me in my role as Parliamentary Private Secretary (PPS)

-If you are contacting me regarding a specific personal case in my capacity as the Shadow Minister for Veterans, unfortunately I am unable to respond to your specific case if you are not my constituent.
+If you are contacting me regarding a specific personal case in my capacity as PPS, unfortunately I am unable to respond to your specific case if you are not my constituent.

 Therefore, I would suggest you contact your own local Member of Parliament, who you can find on this website by typing in your postcode https://www.writetothem.com and they will be able to help you with your individual case.

-However, if you wish to contact me regarding a national Labour Party Veterans policy matter, then please e-mail me using the details below.
+However, if you wish to contact me regarding a national Labour Party policy matter, then please e-mail me using the details below.
 (Please specify this fact in your correspondence

 Please don't forget to include your full contact details (name, address and postcode), as this allows us to verify that you are a constituent.
 Failure to do this will severely hamper any response that we are able to give to you.

-Please remember, there is a very strictly-adhered-to convention at Westminster that Members of Parliament don't intervene in matters affecting the constituents of other MPs; if you're unsure who your MP is, you can check here.
+Please remember, there is a very strictly-adhered-to convention at Westminster that Members of Parliament don't intervene in matters affecting the constituents of other MPs.
+If you're unsure who your MP is, you can check on this link here.

 I look forward to hearing from you.